liquibase/liquibase-neo4j/docs/reference-intro.md

     **`liquibase-neo4j` makes no guarantee** that the history graph schema remains unchanged from version to version, even during a non-major version upgrade.
     Users are not expected to manipulate the history graph directly.
-    If the schema changes, `liquibase-neo4j` will automatically internal migrations against the history graph persisted by a former version.
+    If the schema changes, `liquibase-neo4j` will automatically run internal migrations against the history graph persisted by a former version.

 ## Concurrency